watchmakercomeback/my-developer-path/README.md

-Well, know, let's go ahead and make your own HTML, use you knowledge and make a basic webpage with only HTML you can create a folder, and add to it a file with name index.html and another with name styles.css once you have your files, let's combine the files and get creative: look how to add you css to your html file [here](https://www.w3schools.com/css/css_howto.asp) some bases for css [here](https://www.youtube.com/watch?v=1PnVor36_40) know what the hell is [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)? let's practice some flexbox: https://flexboxfroggy.com/#es
+Well, know, let's go ahead and make your own HTML, use you knowledge and make a basic webpage with only HTML you can create a folder, and add to it a file with name index.html and another with name styles.css once you have your files, let's combine the files and get creative: look how to add you css to your html file [here](https://www.w3schools.com/css/css_howto.asp). some bases for css [here](https://www.youtube.com/watch?v=1PnVor36_40). know what the hell is [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)? and now let's practice some flexbox: https://flexboxfroggy.com/#es

 ### Responsive?
 well, know you can create basic HTML, add some styling, aling your objects, know you need to know [responsive](https://www.youtube.com/watch?v=oNSX21dh6kw), just a little bit so cheeck [this](https://www.youtube.com/watch?v=yU7jJ3NbPdA)